 The 2021 Formula E teams

 Back for a seventh season, the 2020/21 Formula E season will feature 12 teams and 24 drivers.
-The 2020/21 season will officially see the championship become a FIA World Championship.
+The 2020/21 season will officially see the series become a FIA World Championship.

-The 2020/21 Formula E World Championship will see 12 teams and 24 drivers compete in the highest class of competition for electric open-wheel racing cars that is recognized by the FIA.
+The 2020/21 Formula E World Championship will see 12 teams and 24 drivers compete in the highest class of competition for electric open-wheel racing cars that is recognised by the FIA.

 Audi Sport ABT Schaeffler